⚞ ¥ ⚟

 “Wait up, Sphinx!
 Come on, man, what gives?”
 Yen ran up to him and stood in his path.
 “I thought we were tight!”

-“I am on a job, Yen.”
+“I’m on a job.”
 The man looked at him, then smirked.
-“Plus I like messing with you, you little shit.”
+“Plus it feels good to mess with you, for old times sake, you little shit.”

 “Asshole.
 A job, huh?”
 Yen crossed his arms.

 Sphinx shrugged and did not elaborate.
 “You know, Romeo still prays to God everyday, thanking him for taking you away from us.”

 “No, but he went to a mass and donated to a church once like he said he would when we were finally sure you weren’t coming back.”